astrosica/astrosica/README.md

 # Hello, I'm Jess! ✨

-I'm an Astronomer turned Data Scientist passionate about building data-driven solutions.
+I'm an Astronomer turned Data Scientist in Fintech.

 ## 👩‍💻 About Me
 :chart_with_upwards_trend: First employee at a fintech startup as a Data Science Advisor and Educator <br>